naijadeveloper/Drag-Drop-Game/README.md

 # Drag-Drop-Game
-It is a fun memory game.
-You are given a list of words and you are to memorize the order of appearance of each word in less than 5 seconds or more, and then the list is reshuffled and you must rearrange the words in the list according to the memorized order.
+You are given a list of words and you are to memorize the order of appearance of each word.
+Then after the list is reshuffled and you are to drag and drop each word according to the order of words from the previous arrangement.